apache/grails-quartz/README.md

 ### Configuration plugin syntax

 You can add the following properties to control persistence or not persistence:
-* `quartz.pluginEnabled` - defaults to `true`, can disable plugin for test cases etc
+* `quartz.pluginEnabled` - defaults to `true`, can disable plugin for test cases etc.
 * `quartz.jdbcStore` - `true` to enable database store, `false` to use RamStore (default: `true`)
 * `quartz.autoStartup` - delays jobs until after bootstrap startup phase (default: `false`)
 * `quartz.jdbcStoreDataSource` - jdbc data source alternate name